 Ethylene is allowed for post-harvest ripening of tropical fruit and degreening of citrus according to this document.

-The United Kingdom’s Soil Association allows for the use of ethylene under rule 41.2.7 to ripen bananas and kiwi.
-For more information, visit the UK Soil Association’s organic standards, click here.
+The United Kingdom’s Soil Association allows for the use of ethylene under health & beauty care products rule 41.2.7 as a plant growth regulator.
+Visit the UK Soil Association’s web site here.

 According to this document, ethylene is allowed for organic bananas and kiwis.